s-oravec/sqlsn/readme.md

 # SQLSN

-Pre-build sqlsn distribution as it is meant to be used.
+Pre-build SQLSN distribution as it is meant to be used.

 ## module dependencies

 * sqlsn-core
 * sqlsn-stack
 * sqlsn-run